 As part of University Hospital, the Trauma Center works with multiple specialists in neurosurgery, orthopedics, plastic surgery, urology, oral and maxillo-facial surgery, and ophthalmology, among others.
 The Family Support Service is also available to provide assistance to patients and families affected by traumatic injury.

 The New Jersey Trauma Center receives referrals from trauma centers and community hospitals throughout the region, especially for complex trauma cases in specialties such as ophthalmology and neurosurgery and for challenging spinal cord and head injuries.
-The Trauma Center treats nearly 3,000 patients each year, most of whom arrive by ambulance or by the NorthSTAR medivac helicopter operated jointly by the New Jersey State Police and University Hospital’s EMS unit.

 In addition to providing top-tier care, the New Jersey Trauma Center also advances a critical education mission.
 University Hospital is a teaching hospital.
 Every year about 20 residents Surgical and Emergency Medicine residents from hospitals throughout the metropolitan area are working with our trauma team to hone their skills in emergency medicine and trauma treatment.
 The center also plays an important role in the education of medical, nursing, and PA students and first responders learning about trauma care.